KD9YQK/ARES_Sim_1/operators/Operator_02_Rescue_Bravo.md

 - A narrow sidewalk path that may be passable on foot.
 - No injured people visible from your current location.
 - Team vehicles cannot continue through the blocked access.
-- Bravo Team Leader has decided to procede on foot.
+- Bravo Team Leader has decided to proceed on foot.

 Bravo Team Leader tells you to report the access problem to Net Control.